Jersey Competition Regulatory Authority: Leadership

-Stephanie Liston was appointed Chair of JCRA effective 1 July 2020, to serve a four year term, succeeding Sir Mark Boleat.
+Stephanie Liston who had served 6 years as Chair, appointed 1 July 2020 succeeding Sir Mark Boleat.

-Following the resignation of John Curran, Tim Ringsdore was appointed Chief Executive of the JCRA on 1 January 2021.
+Tim Ringsdore was appointed Chief Executive of the JCRA on 1 January 2021.

 TimeLine

 The JCRA issued a verdict on May 20, 2009, ruling for the first time that a public entity involved in the sewage services business had abused its dominant position and imposed fines to penalize its anti-competitive conduct.